GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Sparse: P, I, and X
 - Hypersparse: P, H, I, and X

-**Key Quote**: "With these 4 macro, 5 macros, every matrix has all 5 components effectively, I can pretend.
-That's a very could be an expensive ternary test to put all the way down the innermost gut of the code.
-So the JIT doesn't do this."
+**Key Quote**: "With these 5 macros, every matrix has all 5 components effectively, I can pretend.
+That could be an expensive ternary test to put all the way down the innermost gut of the code.
+So the JIT doesn't do this; it compiles a kernel for each case."

 ### Full Format [00:24:30 - 00:27:00]

 - Only stores values in the X array
 - No gaps in storage (unlike LAPACK's leading dimension concept)
-- Can handle matrices up to 2^60 by 2^60 when isovalued
+- Can handle matrices up to 2^60 by 2^60 when iso-valued
-- For isovalued full matrices, uses constant O(1) space
+- For iso-valued full matrices, uses constant O(1) space

-**Key Quote**: "I can create a 2 to the 60 by 2 to the 60 full matrix that's isovalued in constant order, one space.
-But that makes it a little tricky.
+**Key Quote**: "I can create a 2 to the 60 by 2 to the 60 full matrix that's iso-valued in O(1) time and space.
 How many values?
+That can be a hard question.
 If you ask how many entries in a 2 to the 60 by 2 to 60 full matrix, I have to return infinity.
 I have to return uint64 max because I've overflowed."

 ### Bitmap Format [00:27:10 - 00:29:00]